You are not alone. If you or someone

 People Giving Back

 There [is] some kind of connection between the capacity to love and the capacity to love running.
-Training has been a labor of love, as much as it has been a learning process.
-In this process, I’ve come to realize a few things, about not only myself, but also about the similarities between preparing for something like a marathon and working on advocacy and awareness surrounding violence and abuse.
+Training has been a labor of love and a learning process.
+Through it, I’ve come to realize a few things not only about myself, but also about the similarities between preparing for something like a marathon and advocating for survivors of abuse.

 Jump for Joy